 A Framework for Successful Human-AI Collaboration

 The Unbroken Method is a systematic approach to human-AI collaboration that maximizes productivity and quality by maintaining continuous context, demanding complete ownership, and learning from documented failures.
-Developed during the creation of SAM (Synthetic Autonomic Mind), this methodology enabled the rapid development of a fully-functional native macOS AI assistant with multi-provider support, voice I/O, image generation, document processing, and a comprehensive tool system.
+Developed during the creation of SAM (Synthetic Autonomic Mind) and refined through CLIO (Command Line Intelligence Orchestrator), this methodology has been used to ship production software across three languages (Swift, Perl, Python) and three platforms.

 The core insight: The secret to successful AI collaboration isn't waiting for smarter models.
 It's implementing better methodology.